ccallawa/alyvix_server_doc/get_in_touch.rst

 Get in Touch
 ############

-You can take a look at our
-:ref:`development roadmap and release notes <release_notes_top>`
-to see what we've accomplished recently, or reach us directly with either of the following:
+You can take a look at our :ref:`development roadmap and release notes <release_notes_top>` to see what we've been up to recently, or reach us directly with either of the following:

 .. _getting_in_touch_support_email: